-You have online access to information about your refund 72 hours after IRS acknowledges receipt of your e-filed return, or three to four weeks after mailing a paper return.
+Get online information about your refund 72 hours after IRS acknowledges receipt of your e-filed return, or three to four weeks after mailing a paper return.

-Go to www.irs.gov and click on "Where's My Refund?"
+Go to IRS.gov and click on "Where's My Refund?"
 Have a copy of your tax return handy.
 You will need to provide the following information:

-- Your Social Security number (or Individual) Taxpayer Identification Number), - Your filing status, and - The exact whole dollar amount of your refund.
+- Your Social Security number (or Individual Taxpayer Identification Number), - Your filing status, and - The exact whole dollar amount of your refund.

-If you do not have Internet access, call:

-■ 1-800-829-1954 during business hours; or 1-800-829-4477 for automated refund information 24 hours a day, 7 days a week.
+If you do not have Internet access, call 1-800-829-1954 or 1-800-829-4477 for automated refund information 24 hours a day, 7 days a week.